Lee Vann Corteza: Career

-Corteza has won four gold medals and one silver medal at the Southeast Asian Games, and was the winner of the 2004 WPA Asian Nine-ball Tour tournament in the Philippines, beating fellow countryman Francisco Bustamante 13–11 in the final.
+Corteza has won four gold medals and one silver medal at the Southeast Asian Games, and was the winner of the 2004 WPA Asian Nine-ball Tour tournament in the Philippines, beating fellow countryman Francisco "Django" Bustamante 13–11 in the final.

 On March 31, 2007, Corteza won the Philippine National Championship by defeating Marlon Manalo with a score of 13–11.
-Corteza finished runner up in the 2009 WPA World Ten-ball Championship.
+In 2009, Corteza finished runner up in the WPA World Ten-ball Championship held at Quezon City, Philippines, losing to Mika Immonen of Finland 11–6.